-Troop 120 Adult Leader Training
+Troop 120 Adult Leader Registration

 "Every boy deserves a fully trained leader."